HEnquist/camilladsp/README.md

 All filters take an optional `description` property.
 This is intended for the user and is not used by CamillaDSP itself.

 ### Gain
 The gain filter simply changes the amplitude of the signal.
 The `inverted` parameter simply inverts the signal.
 This parameter is optional and the default is to not invert.
+The `gain` value is given in either dB or as a linear factor, depending on the `scale` parameter.
+This can be set to `dB` or `linear`.
+If set to `null` or left out it defaults to dB.

-The `gain` value is given in dB, and a positive value means the signal will be amplified while a negative values attenuates.
+When the dB scale is used (`scale: dB`), a positive gain value means the signal will be amplified while a negative values attenuates.
 The gain value must be in the range -150 to +150 dB.

+If linear gain is used (`scale: linear`), the gain value is treated as a simple multiplication factor.
+A factor 0.5 attenuates by a factor two (equivalent to a gain of -6.02 dB).
+A negative value inverts the signal.
+Note that the `invert` setting also inverts, so a gain of -0.5 with invert set to true becomes inverted twice and the result is non-inverted.
+The linear gain is limited to a range of -10.0 to +10.0.

 The `mute` parameter determines if the the signal should be muted.
 This is optional and defaults to not mute.

 Example Gain filter:
 ```
 filters:
-  gainexample:
+  gainexample_dB:
     type: Gain
     parameters:
       gain: -6.0
-      inverted: false
+      inverted: false (*)
       mute: false (*)
+      scale: dB (*)
+  gainexample_linear:
+    type: Gain
+    parameters:
+      gain: 0.5
+      inverted: false (*)
+      mute: false (*)
+      scale: linear (*)
 ```

 ### Volume